code-chimp/ansible.ubuntu/README.md

 # Ubuntu Base System Playbook

-## Set new box up for running playbooks
+## Configure new box to running playbooks

 Install the basics to bootstrap automation